 Fresh visuals are not meant to replace the great content in your Summary, Featured & Skills Endorsements and Project sections, but to supplement your core content and add another sophisticated dimension.
-Consider the addition of media files to be another ‘LinkedIn extender’: it extends the appeal and reach of your profile to more visitors and perhaps to a different audience who absolutely craves multimedia and who prefers it over texts and bullet points.
+Consider the addition of media files as a ‘LinkedIn extender’: it extends the appeal and reach of your profile to more visitors and perhaps to a different audience who absolutely craves multimedia and who prefers it over texts and bullet points.
 By adding media links and files, you can shore up even more evidence, social proof/objective proof and juicy details about your areas of expertise, your special achievements, projects or samples of the work you’ve been doing.

 By including images and links, you achieve three things: